department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/after-board-appeal-decision.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
-If you disagree with the Board’s decision, you have 2 options.
+If you disagree with the Board’s decision, you have two options.
 You can file a Supplemental Claim by adding new and relevant evidence to continue your case, or you can appeal to the U.S. Court of Appeals for Veterans Claims.
 </div>

 ## Decision Review Options